BMO Mortgage Rates & Reviews

 BMO Posted Rates

-BMO posted mortgage rates are the official rates the bank will use when determining your mortgage break penalty, which is the fee you will pay if you want to break or refinance your mortgage early.
-Although the posted rate is the rate banks are willing to offer normally, your payments, interest, and mortgage stress testwill be based on a different BMO mortgage rate that is usually lower than the posted rate.
-This is because banks will offer deals and will leave room to negotiate when you are actually getting a mortgage.
+BMO’s posted mortgage rates are the official rates the bank will use when determining your mortgage break penalty, which is the fee you will pay if you want to break or refinance your mortgage early.
+However, banks usually offer deals and will leave room to negotiate when you are actually getting a mortgage.
+Therefore, the actual payments, interest, and mortgage stress test are typically based on a different BMO mortgage rate that is usually lower than the posted rate.

 Term LengthBMO Posted Rate